orfeotoolbox/OTB/PSC.md

 Merge request can be discussed on the developer list or directly on GitLab.

 Votes are necessary to accept Merge Request :
--   Core developers members can vote
+-   Core developers (PSC members + 'Master' members in Gitlab) can vote
 -   At least two +1 are necessary
 -   PSC members have veto